cityofaustin/atd-knack-services/README.md

 ## TODO

 - document docker CI
-- warning: if you copy an app, the record IDs will change. do a replace!
 - disable legacy publisher for those that have been migrated
 - document field matching. think about field mapping...
+- staging instance

 ## Core concepts

 - Incremental loading and Knack filter limitations
 - Truncating/replacing

-## Configuration
+## System Architecture

 ### Postgres data store

 A PostgreSQL database serves as staging area for Knack records to be published to downstream systems.
-Knack data lives in two tables within the `api` schema.
+Knack data lives in two tables within the `api` schema, described below.

 #### `knack`